 FIPS

-FIPS are standards for federal computer systems and information developed by the U.S. government and published by the National Institute of Standards and Technology (NIST).
+FIPS are standards for federal computer systems developed by the U.S. government and published by the National Institute of Standards and Technology (NIST).

-When you enable FIPS, the switch complies with FIPS 140-2 and 140-3 requirements, making it suitable for high-security applications.
+When you enable FIPS mode, the switch enforces FIPS 140-2 and 140-3 compliant cryptographic operations, making it suitable for high-security and regulated environments.

 Configure FIPS Mode

+FIPS mode is disabled by default.
 To enable FIPS on the switch, run the nv set system security fips mode enabled command.
-Enabling FIPS mode requires the switch to reboot.
+When you apply the configuration, NVUE shows a warning message.

 cumulus@switch:~$ nv set system security fips mode enabled